hholyguacamole/Meal-Kit-Product-Website-Design/README.md

 # CS2024-Assignment-3
-A website to promote a product on Shopee.
-I was in a group of 3 people, and I was involved in the design in Figma
+A website to promote a meal kit product found on Shopee I was in a group of 3 people, and I was involved in the design in Figma

 Figma link: